w3c/wai-website/pages/about/groups/ariawg.md

 {% include_cached toc.html type="end" %}
 {:/}

-## Charter and funding
+## Charter

 The group is chartered until January 2027.

 To learn about the group’s current focus, scope and deliverables, see the [ARIA Working Group Charter](https://www.w3.org/2025/01/aria-charter).

-This work is partly funded by the [WAI Core 2015 Project](https://www.w3.org/WAI/about/projects/wai-core-2015/).
-The work of the ARIA Working Group does not necessarily reflect the views or policies of the funders.
+## About the work

-## Current work
+### Current work

-For details of the current work, see the [ARIA Working Group wiki](https://www.w3.org/WAI/APA/wiki/).
+For details of the current work, see the [ARIA Working Group wiki](https://www.w3.org/WAI/ARIA/wiki/).
+(This doesn't seem to be maintained - should we link to a GitHub page?)

 Are we keeping the following 'Roadmap', Deliverables and Status' (out of date?), and 'Work flow' child pages?
 Should we move any of that information to this section or just continue to link to it?
 Should we turn the list items below into headings with a brief description (as we did for WCAG current work on the AG WG page)?